aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/07-logon-pc.md

 ##### Module Environment

-[Lmod](https://lmod.readthedocs.io/en/latest/) is a fairly standard tool used to dynamically change your environment.
+[Lmod](https://lmod.readthedocs.io/en/latest/) is a fairly standard tool in HPC that is used to dynamically change your environment (env vars, PATH).

 - **List available modules**
 ```bash